Medically reviewed by Drugs.com. Last updated on Jun 3, 2019.

 Refer to adult dosing.

-SubQ: Using a single-use prefilled syringe or single-use prefilled autoinjector, administer subcutaneously into areas of the abdomen (except for the 2-inch area around the navel), thigh, or upper arm; only use areas that are not tender, bruised, red, or indurated.
+For SubQ administration.
+Do not shake.
+If refrigerated, allow to stand at room temperature for at least 30 minutes (single-use prefilled autoinjector or single-use prefilled syringe) or at least 45 minutes (single-use on-body infusor with prefilled cartridge) prior to use (do not warm with heat or hot water).
+Administer into areas of the abdomen (except for the 2-inch area around the navel), thigh, or upper arm; only use areas that are not tender, bruised, red, or indurated.
 Do not coadminister with other injectable drugs at the same injection site.
 Rotate the injection site with each injection.

-To administer the once-monthly dose (ie, 420 mg), may either administer subcutaneously over 9 minutes using the single-use infusor with prefilled cartridge or give 3 separate subcutaneous 140 mg injections consecutively within a 30-minute period using the single-use prefilled autoinjector or single-use prefilled syringe.
+Once-monthly dose (ie, 420 mg): Administer SubQ over 9 minutes using the single-use infusor with prefilled cartridge or give 3 separate SubQ 140 mg injections consecutively within a 30-minute period using the single-use prefilled autoinjector or single-use prefilled syringe.

 Store between 2°C to 8°C (36°F to 46°F) in the original carton.
-May also be kept at room temperature (at 20°C to 25°C [68°F to 77°F]) in the original carton; however, under these conditions, must use within 30 days (discard if not used within 30 days).
+May also store at room temperature (at 20°C to 25°C [68°F to 77°F]) in the original carton; however, under these conditions, must use within 30 days (discard if not used within 30 days).
 Protect from direct light and do not expose to temperatures above 25°C (77°F).
 Do not freeze.
-Do not shake.

 >10%: Respiratory: Nasopharyngitis (6% to 11%)